wdi-sf-september-2014/notes/objects_and_primitives/README.md

 ---

-> By knowing the console's properties and what can be done with it, we've learned all (almost all) about the console and what it is - we've practically **grokked** the console and understood its essence.
+> By knowing the console's properties and what may be done with it, we've learned all (almost all) about the console and what it is - we've practically **grokked** the console and understood its essence.
 It's not **too** different from describing a marker, a chair, a table, or a rocket engine.
 We're just using a different language to do it.
 > **- Alex Notov**

 ---